akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 I cannot use the same `validSymbol()` for both reads and writes, in the simulator.

 It seems the Simulator tries to say that it has `request` but there is no `request.resource`.
-The local emulator always has this - even for gets.
+The local emulator always has this (*) - even for gets.
 These two seem to be either from different code base, or from different times.

+>(*) Jul 10th, local emulator is (`firebase` 8.4.3) is giving "Property resource is undefined on object. for 'list' @ L19" if `validProject` is enabled for reads.
+This may have changed, but consistency across all: cloud server, local emulation, cloud simulation would be HIGHLY APPRECIATED!

 They are both crucial for development - complementing each other.
 But if their logic conflicts, it just adds to the pain of Firestore Security Rules development...